ashrlm/Handwriting-Recognition/readme.md

 ##### Flags
 - -d \<dataset>, --dataset <dataset>: Specify custom dataset to use
+- -j: Alert the program that the data is in JSON format.
+This is required if the data is JSON.

 ### Datasets
 The data fed into this network should either be from the MNIST dataset or in JSON format.